rachy/webpack-wptheme-drop-in/README.md

 ## Perks

-1. Incorporates SCSS with scss mapping for easy development.
+1. Incorporates SCSS with source mapping for easy development.
 2. Incorporates Babel to transpile ES6 to ES5
 3. Incorporates SCSS and JS linting for cleaner development
 4. Keeps custom scss and js separate from starter theme unless you declare otherwise.